eugesol/eugesol/README.md

 ### :sparkles: Hi :last_quarter_moon_with_face:

-I'm Eugenia, welcome to my github where most of my code lives.
-Feel free to have a look around  :star:
+I'm Eugenia, welcome to my github, there's not a lot of my current code here since it all goes to my work repo but you can take a look at some of my older code,  freelance work, and personal projects   :star: